 “If there is no struggle, there is no progress.
 Those who profess to favor freedom, and yet depreciate agitation, are men who want crops without plowing up the ground.
 They want rain without thunder and lightning.
 They want the ocean without the awful roar of its many waters.
 This struggle may be a moral one; or it may be a physical one; or it may be both moral and physical; but it must be a struggle.
 Power concedes nothing without a demand.
 It never did and it never will.” -Frederick Douglass, anti-slavery abolitionist

-Throughout history, it is determined movements that win real change.
-Racist segregation was ended through courageous the Civil Right’s struggle, with marches, bold direct action and a powerful movement.
+Throughout history, it has been determined movements that have won real change.
+Racist segregation was ended through the courageous Civil Right’s struggle, with marches, bold direct action, and a powerful ongoing movement.
 Our unions were built through strike action, factory occupations, and protests that took on the bosses.
-Victories for marriage equality required mass organizing, education and militant action.
+Victories for marriage equality required mass organizing, education, and militant action.
 In recent years, with Occupy Wall Street, Black Lives Matter, and the new women’s movement, people organized protests to win victories and raise consciousness about the injustices in capitalist society.
-The powers-that-be have always called movements and their leaders “divisive,” as a way to distract from the deep injustices in society, and to discourage ordinary people from getting organized.
+The powers that be have always called movements and their leaders “divisive” as a way to distract from the deep injustices in society, and to discourage ordinary people from getting organized.

 Bold demands and a fighting strategy are necessary, just as much now as in the movements of the past.
 We need to build determined, united struggles to push back against corporate domination, racism, sexism, homophobia and environmental destruction.
 While building movements to win positive change in the here and now, socialists also recognize and point out that the capitalist system is the root cause of so many of the problems we face.